usaid-cs/yesterday-i-learned/random.md

 - "Double dutch" is either [Dutch (incomprehensible) on top of Dutch (extra incomprehensible)](https://idioms.thefreedictionary.com/double+Dutch), [jumping two ropes at the same time](https://en.wikipedia.org/wiki/Double_Dutch_%28jump_rope%29), or [using both condom and pills](https://www.urbandictionary.com/define.php?term=double%20dutch).
 The Dutch do a lot of doubles.
 - When it comes to choosing companies, developers in all walks of life [prefer professional growth over anything else](https://triplebyte.com/blog/want-hire-best-programmers-offer-growth) by a large margin.
 Then you offer salary and work/life balance.
 - A print shop charges [$15](https://www.printninja.com/printing-resource-center/printing-options/custom-game-printing/sample-pricing) in materials per typical card game.
 - A dehumidifier needs to be big.
-A small one can't hold the water it sucks out.
+A small one can't hold all the water it sucks out.
-- A "抄手", full name "麻辣抄手" is wontons floating in a full bowl of chili oil.
 - [Women don't like to be complimented by strangers?](https://torontosun.com/life/relationships/ask-amy-woman-wants-to-turn-off-the-male-gaze)
 - WeChat's photo censorship: [first an upload is synchronously hashed and matched with MD5 of other uploads](https://citizenlab.ca/2019/07/cant-picture-this-2-an-analysis-of-wechats-realtime-image-filtering-in-chats/).
 Then it is queued for asynchronous analysis to generate more hashes for future detection.
 - Cities install [benches, bike racks, and trees](https://www.youtube.com/watch?v=qxdMdnIHJgY), instead of ballards, to prevent truck terrorism, plowing over people.